pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 ## 2008-02-29 09:27:57 - crmccreary - Trouble with this grammar
 Presently, I'm parsing the following grammar with r.e.'s:

     *command1,attribute1,attribute2=123,attribute3=abcdef
     data
     data

-<ul><ul><li>comment</li></ul></ul>data
+    **comment
+    data
     *command2,attribute1
     data
     *sub command,attribute1
     data
     *command3
     data
     ...

-Commands start with an asterisk (*)
+Commands start with an asterisk `(*)`

-Comments start with two asterisks (**)
+Comments start with two asterisks `(**)`
 Command attributes are separated by commas and may have parameters
 Some commands have sub commands (the only way to identify sub commands is to know a priori that some commands have certain sub commands)

 As you can imagine, parsing using r.e.'s is very cumbersome.
 How would I attack this using pyparsing?
 I'm having trouble with the multiline nature of the data following the commands and the sub commands.